 The last Mexican governor of California, Pio Pico gave a man named Juan Moreno a land grant called the Rancho Santa Rosa.
 My land was part of it.
 When California became part of the United States Mr. Moreno became a citizen and applied for his American land patent.
 He got it.

 When I purchased my parcel, allodial title transferred to me.
 That is the law.
 That is federal law.
 California accepted that law when they became a State in 1849.
 My filing of land patent papers was just for the purpose of giving legal notice.
 It was not to start an ownership which already automatically transferred to me upon payment for the property.

 I took the papers to the local property assessor’s office.
 I was informed that they “could not accept papers not on their approved list of acceptable papers for filing”.
 Approved by who?
 Approved in violation of law?
 They also had a notice they handed me that there was a big fine for trying a second time… supposedly a law passed by the state legislature. (in violation of federal land patent law)

-The Idaho fellow informed me of a national organization to file with also.
+The Idaho fellow informed me about an online national organization to file with also.
 I did.

 I also called the newspapers who told me they were also being intimidated by the county to not accept such papers being run in the legal notices section.
 They said I could possibly run a formal display ad for a very high price I could not afford, with unknown results.

 No one seems to remember that taxing property is forbidden in America.
 Part of the definition of America is that life, liberty and property are not taxable.
 Add a sales tax onto a transaction… fine, but extortion is a no-no. Taxing people directly is forbidden because taxing people directly isn’t real taxing.
 It is extortion.
 (Art 1.9.4)